abarletta/rndfittool/README.md

 #### CBOE

 The data may be saved either into default .dat format available at CBOE website or be pre-converted into .xls/.xlsx format.
 The dataset must contain all the information related to the mandatory variables.
 Possibly unrequired fields can be safely appended at any position of the spreadsheet, if needed.
 If this is the case the user will be asked to choose a maturity when loading data.

+Note: The CBOE format changed on 26/11/2018.
+The new format is supported only in the latest version of rndfittool.

 [Visit CBOE website](http://www.cboe.com/delayedquote/quote-table)